Hyphen War

-The Hyphen War (Pomlčková válka; Pomlčková vojna) was the political conflict over what to call Czechoslovakia after the fall of the Communist government in 1989.
+The Hyphen War (Pomlčková válka; Pomlčková vojna) was the political conflict over renaming the country of Czechoslovakia after the fall of the Communist government in 1989.

 Background

 The official name of the country during the last 30 years of Communist rule was "Czechoslovak Socialist Republic" (in Czech and in Slovak Československá socialistická republika, or ČSSR).
 In December 1989—a month after the Velvet Revolution—President Václav Havel announced that the word "Socialist" would be dropped from the country's official name.
-Conventional wisdom suggested that it would be known as simply the "Czechoslovak Republic", which was its official name from 1920 to 1938 and again during the Third Czechoslovak Republic and early years of the Czechoslovak Socialist Republic (1945–1960).
+Conventional wisdom suggested that it would be known as simply the "Czechoslovak Republic", which was its official name from 1920 to 1938 and again during the Third Czechoslovak Republic and the early years of Socialist Czechoslovakia (1948–1960).

-However, Slovak politicians felt this diminished Slovakia's equal stature, and demanded that the country's name be spelled with a hyphen (i.e. "Czecho-Slovak Republic"), as it was spelled from independence in 1918 until 1920, and again during the Second Czechoslovak Republic (1938–1939).
-President Havel then changed his proposal to "Republic of Czecho-Slovakia"—a proposal that did not sit well with Czech politicians who saw reminders of the 1938 Munich Agreement, in which Nazi Germany annexed a part of that territory.
+However, Slovak politicians felt this diminished Slovakia's equal stature, and demanded that the country's name be spelled with a hyphen, as it was spelled from independence in 1918 until 1920, and again during the Second Czechoslovak Republic (1938–1939).
+This proposal did not sit well with Czech politicians, as it brought back reminders of when the country's official name had been exactly "Czecho-Slovak Republic" during the 1938 Munich Agreement, in which Nazi Germany annexed a part of that territory.